ivotron/quiho-popper/paper/paper.md

 results from SRA.

-If we rank features by their relative importance, we obtain what we call a fine granularity resource utilization profile (FGRUP), as shown in @Fig:fgrup.
-In the next section we show how these FGRUPs can be used in automated performance regression tests. @Sec:eval empirically validates this approach.
+If we rank features by their relative importance, we obtain what we call an inferred resource utilization profile (IRUP), as shown in @Fig:irup.
+In the next section we show how these IRUPs can be used in automated performance regression tests. @Sec:eval empirically validates this approach.